 - Clean-shaven cheeks.

 It doesn’t take much effort to maintain this type of beard, just an occasional trim on the ‘Stache and chin should be enough while shaving the cheeks every couple of days.
-Product-wise, a mustache wax or some beard oil should suffice.
+Product-wise, mustache wax or some beard oil should suffice.

 Popular actors sporting the Balbo beard include Johnny Depp, Robert Downey.
 Jr, and Christian Bale.